Emma-CH/PreVEAB/README.md

 #### Option I : 14 alleles file

- 14 allels collected from 14 codon positions including 138, 145, 156, 158, 159, 160, 183, 186, 190, 193, 194, 219, 226, 246 should be list in two columns as following:
+ 14 allels over 14 codon positions including 138, 145, 156, 158, 159, 160, 183, 186, 190, 193, 194, 219, 226 and 246 should be list in two columns as following:

     Codon   AminoAcid
      138        S
      145        N
      156        H

-Note: 1) Please make sure that the codons recorded in alleles file is exactly consistent with our list.
+Note: 1) Please make sure that the codons recorded in alleles file are exactly consistent with our list.
-2) Please be aware that if the allele state is missing or it is not recorded in our background the calculation will be terminated immediately.
+2) Please be aware that if any allele state is missing or not recorded in our reference file "ES_EggStrains", the analysis will be terminated immediately.

 #### Option II : HA1 nucleotide sequence file

- Sequence file includes the detailed nucleotide sequence of HA1 nucletide seuqence as following:
+ Sequence file including the detailed H3 HA1 nucleotide sequence of HA1 should be listed as following or in a fasta format:

+    [example I]
     CAAAAACTTCCTGGAAATGACAACAGCACGGCAACGCTGTGCCTTGGGCA...

+    [example II]
+    >Seq_ID
+    CAAAAACTTCCTGGAAATGACAACAGCACGGCAACGCTGTGCCTTGGGCA...

-Note: 1) Please be very careful about the the starting position, and make sure the starting codon is from "QNL...".
+Note: 1) Please be very careful about the the starting codons, and make sure that the sequence is from "QNL...".
-2) Please be aware that if the allele state is missing or it is not recorded in our background, the calculation will be terminated immediately.
+2) Please be aware that if any allele state is missing or not recorded in our reference file "ES_EggStrains", the analysis will be terminated immediately.
+3) An corresponding alleles file including allele states over 14 codons will be generated after precessing using "extract_allele.pl".

 ### Output files

-#### Adaptive distance & predicted vaccine efficacy (2 numeric numbers)
+#### Adaptive distance & predicted vaccine efficacy (outfile.txt)

-#### Scatterplot (.pdf file)
+#### PCA analysis & Scatterplot (Correlation_AdaptiveDistance_VE.pdf)

+This PCA figure describes distribution of virus strains based on the first and second PCA dimentions.
+The dot hightligh in black color is the isolated examined in our current analysis.

 This scatterplot figure describes distribution of adaptive distance and vaccine efficacy.
 And R square is calculated and list at the topright.
 Please refer the file called "scatterplot.pdf" as listed.

-#### PCA analysis (.pdf file)

-This PCA figure describes distribution of virus strains based on the first and second PCA dimentions.
-The dot hightligh in black color is the isolated examined in our current analysis.

 ### Examples